Rated 5 out of 5

-Pembrokeshire is known as being one of Britain's most scenic counties, and now you can sleep amidst its natural wonder thanks to charming cabin, Hutty.
+Pembrokeshire is known as being one of Britain's most scenic counties, and now you can sleep amidst its natural wonder thanks to a charming cabin, Hutty.
 Part shepherd's hut, part railway carriage, this beautiful wooden structure was hand built by owners Mark and Kate, who lived in Hutty whilst they put down more permanent roots on the Welsh coastline.

 Surrounded by the county's famed bright green foliage, Hutty overlooks a beautiful wooded valley, with no hint of human impact as you look out of the large glazed French windows at the wild habitat.
 In fact, Hutty sits in a private nature reserve, close to a river, but far from everyone else, allowing for a romantic, undisturbed break in the West Wales countryside.